Mike Ramy, Decatur Chapter

 The first contest will accept submissions from May 1-31, 2022.
 This will be following the GNPA Expo at Jekyll Island on April 7-10, which will include several presentations as well as field trips to the Okefenokee.
 A pre-judging panel – consisting of Larry Winslett, Eric Bowles and Tom Wilson – will select the final images to be reviewed by judge Amy Gulick.
 Winners will be announced around July 1.

 The second contest will take submissions from November 1-30, 2022.
 The same panel will prejudge the submissions, with Peter Essick serving as judge.
 The contest winners will be revealed in the second week of January 2023.

-The contest will have cash prizes for each of three categories: Landscapes, Wildlife and Macro/Closeup.
+The contest will have cash prizes for each of four categories: Landscapes, Animals, Plants, and People in Nature.
 More information including specific rules, prize amounts, and submission guidelines, will be forthcoming.

 The purpose of this year-long celebration is to increase public awareness of the Okefenokee.
 We hope all GNPA members will participate, and learn more about this amazing, world-class location within our state.

 The GNPA election of Board members and officers is open March 15 through March 22 at midnight.
 Every member was sent an email on March 15 with the link to vote.
 If you did not receive the link, it is posted on the Member Home page.
 Just click on the Member Log In button at the top right corner of the website.